Circuit management tables

 Role

-The role of the record in the circuit.
+Specifies the role of the record in the circuit.
 This is used to identify the start, end, and midspan sections of a circuit.
-This system-maintained field is derived from the Section order field on the Circuit table.
+This system-maintained field is derived from the SECTIONORDER field in the Circuit table.
 The default is Start and End.
 The values are as follows:

 • Start and End